-In practice, repulsiveness is often interpreted in a local sense.
-This is the case for hardcore point processes, where a minimal distance $\delta$ is imposed between points and so $g(x)=0$ whenever $|x|<\delta$ where for a vector $x$, $|x|$ denotes its euclidean norm.
-As already mentioned, a DPP can not involve any hardcore distance, but we may want its pcf to satisfy $g(0)=0$ and stay as close as possible to 0 near the origin.
-This leads to the following criteria to compare the {\it local repulsiveness} of two point processes.
+Repulsiveness is often interpreted in a local sense: This is the case for hardcore point processes, where a minimal distance $\delta$ is imposed between points and so $g(x)=0$ whenever $|x|<\delta $ where for a vector $x$, $|x|$ denotes its Euclidean norm.
+As already mentioned, a DPP cannot involve any hardcore distance, but we may want its p.c.f. to satisfy $g(0)=0$ and stay as close as possible to 0 near the origin.
+This leads to the following criteria to compare the \textit{local repulsiveness} of two point processes.
 We denote by $\nabla g$ and $\Delta g$ the gradient and the Laplacian of $g$, respectively.

 \begin{definition} Let $X$ and $Y$ be two stationary point processes with the same intensity $\rho$ and respective pair correlation function $g_X$ and $g_Y$.
-Assuming that $g_X$ is twice differentiable at $0$ with $g_X(0)=0$, we say that $X$ is more locally repulsive than $Y$ if either $g_Y(0)>0$, or $g_Y$ is not twice differentiable at $0$, or $g_Y$ is twice differentiable at $0$ with $g_Y(0)=0$ and $\Delta g_Y(0) \geq \Delta g_X(0)$. \end{definition}
+Assuming that $g_X$ is twice differentiable at $0$ with $g_X(0)=0$, we say that $X$ is more locally repulsive than $Y$ if either $g_Y(0)>0$, or $g_Y$ is not twice differentiable at $0$, or $g_Y$ is twice differentiable at $0$ with $g_Y(0)=0$ and $\Delta g_Y(0) \geq\Delta g_X(0)$. \end{definition}

-As suggested by this definition, a stationary point process is said to be locally repulsive if its pcf is twice differentiable at $0$ with $g(0)=0$.
+As suggested by this definition, a stationary point process is said to be locally repulsive if its p.c.f. is twice differentiable at $0$ with $g(0)=0$.
 In this case $\nabla g(0)=0$ because $g(x)=g(-x)$.
-Therefore to compare the behavior of two such pcfs near the origin, specifically the curvatures of their graphs near the origin, the Laplacian operator is involved in Definition~\ref{locally repulsive}.
-As an example, a stationary hardcore process is locally more repulsive than any other stationary point process because $g(0)=0$ and $\Delta g(0)=0$ in this case.
-On the other hand, a concave pcf is not differentiable at the origin and for this reason the associated point process is less locally repulsive than any stationary process with a twice differentiable pcf that vanishes at the origin. \\
+Therefore, to compare the behavior of two such p.c.f.s near the origin, specifically the curvatures of their graphs near the origin, the Laplacian operator is involved in Definition~\ref{locallyrepulsive}.
+As an example, a stationary hardcore process is locally more repulsive than any other stationary point process because in this case $g(0)=0$ and $\Delta g(0)=0$.